amaccarini/arcade/README.md

 # Arcade: a UBEM tool powered by AI

 ## Overview
 **Arcade** is an Urban Building Energy Modeling (UBEM) tool developed as a Python add-on extension for Blender.
 It leverages 3D visualization of building geometries and an AI-powered image detection module to extract key building attributes that are often unavailable, such as building height and construction age.
-Arcade’s primary purpose is to generate hourly heating and cooling demand data for urban areas, supporting the design and optimization of efficient district heating and cooling systems.
+Arcade’s primary purpose is to generate hourly heating and cooling demand data for urban areas in just a few clicks, supporting the design and optimization of efficient district heating and cooling systems.

 ---